xthursdayx/docker-roonserver/README.md

   * You should change the volume mappings to you local file system paths.
   * You should set your music library root to `/music` and configure backups to `/backup` on first run.
   * You should also publish 9003 (UDP) and the range 9100-9200 (TCP).
-Unfortunately these cannot be changed because you
+Unfortunately these cannot be changed because Roon on your client machine will only attempt to discover the Roon Server CORE and connect to it at these ports.

 ## Version history

-  * 2020-09-22: Removed `--net=host`option and replaced with exposed and published ports to make RoonServer's port use clearer to the user.
+  * 2020-09-22: Removed `--net=host` option and replaced with exposed and published ports.
   * 2019-03-18: Fix example start (thanx @heapxor); add `systemd` example.
   * 2019-01-23: updated base image to `debian-9.6`
   * 2017-08-08: created initial images based on discussion on roonlabs forum